 - Books – I have a few books that are published on Amazon in digital and paperback form.
 This is also considered to be passive income and something that adds to my overall income.
 I earn about $125 a month from my published books.
 Watch this video to find out how you can do this too.

-- Udemy – I am so glad that I decided to create a couple of online courses about work at home jobs and how to create a blog or website.
+- Udemy – I am so glad that I decided to create a couple of online courses about work-at-home jobs and how to create a blog or website.
 The courses took a lot of time to complete and hard work but it has really paid off in the long run because of the feedback from my students.
-This is considered passive income because I invested the initial time to create the course and the money you make afterwards doesn’t require you to do anything, unless you personally want to promote your course but Udemy will do that for you.
+This is considered passive income because I invested the initial time to create the course and the money you make afterward doesn’t require you to do anything unless you personally want to promote your course but Udemy will do that for you.
 I was nervous about creating a course because I wasn’t sure how to do so and I have never tried it before but it has proved to be something that I actually enjoy doing.
 I also earn $100 a month from my online courses.
 You can check out my Work at home Course on Udemy here and my course on how to start a blog here for a Big discount.
 I highly recommend you take the course or watch a preview if you want to start your own blog or website.

 - Ebates – I have earned close to $1,000 in 2016 for using this free service to get cash back when I shop online and offline.
 You can also refer your friends to this site to earn more money.
 Checks are sent every 3 months in the mail.
 Check out my payment proof on Instagram here.

-- Fiverr – I still use Fiverr as a way to earn side income promoting other people’s links, businesses, websites, books, links and more on my blog.
+- Fiverr – I still use Fiverr as a way to earn side income promoting other people’s links, businesses, websites, books, links, and more on my blog.
 Check out my Fiverr profile here.
 Average earnings are $82 a month.
 Watch this video to find out how I made $75 in 5 minutes with Fiverr.

 - BlueHost – I used this company to recommend and promote their blogs and was able to earn close to $800 last year doing so.

 - Paid Viewpoint/Instant Cash Sweepstakes – I love using both Paid Viewpoint and Instant Cash Sweepstakes to take mini polls online for extra cash.
-I have been able to earn over $600 with both of these sites which is enough to receive a tax form from a market research company.
+I have been able to earn over $600 with both of these sites which are enough to receive a tax form from a market research company.
 You can even earn up to $25 for every person you refer.
 Find out how by watching this video.

 Compare this list with the one that I published on my blog last year here.